-Paint Colours That Play Well with Wood Trim
+Paint Colours That Go with Natural Wood Trim

-The key is to choose wall colour that will either play up your wood or tone it down so you get the right look with your wood.
+The key to making wood trim and doors work is to choose wall colour that will either play up your wood or tone it down so you get the right combination that works well together.

 -If you have very yellowy, orangey or reddish wood, you could neutralize it a bit with a cool tone paint colour on your walls (like I did by using Sherwin Williams Ice Cube in my apartment).